roopa-ramanujam/address-validation/README.md

 1. US-based addresses only
 2. Max 5 entries in request
 3. Returns valid address even if partial match according to geocoding API
-4. Input address must match cache entry (validated address) exactly to return cache hit
+4. Input address must match cache entry (validated address) closely to return cache hit

 ## Todo

-1. Preprocessing on request address to ensure that cache lookup would match despite differences (e.g. sending 620 Atlantic Avenue should still match against a cached entry 620 Atlantic Ave).
-Basic mapping of most common standardizations available for now.
+1. Further preprocessing on request address to ensure that cache lookup would match despite differences in spelling or syntax.
+Basic mapping of most common standardizations for routes and states available for now.
 2. Evict entries from cache after certain period of time
 3. Additional unit tests